KDE/releaseme/README.md

 and make sure it passes on that version.
 This will at least need you to update the requirement_checker and its associated test.
 In addition to that it may be necessary to update gems to iron out incompatibilities with `bundle update`.

+Finally, please make sure that at least the .0 variant of the new Ruby version is listed in .travis.yml.